Pronounce: GIL te RI ti nib

 Depending on your prescription coverage, this medication may be available at your local retail pharmacy or through a specialty pharmacy.
 Your oncology team will work with your prescription drug plan to identify the appropriate supplier for this medication.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources if they are available.

 Possible Side Effects of Gliteritinib

 This results from the changes gilteritinib causes to blood cell production in patients with leukemia.
 Symptoms of differentiation syndrome include fever (temperature >100.4°F or 38°C), sudden weight gain, bone or joint pain, and fluid build-up around the heart, lungs, and/or chest, causing shortness of breath or difficulty breathing.
 This syndrome is treated with high doses of steroids (like dexamethasone or prednisone) and diuretics (fluid pills).
-Your healthcare providers will monitor for these signs or symptoms, but it is also important for you to tell your doctor or nurse promptly if you experience any of these symptoms.
+Your healthcare providers will monitor for these signs or symptoms, but it is also important for you to tell your provider promptly if you experience any of these symptoms.

 Muscle or Joint Pain/Aches and Headache